(608) 347-1897 journeyspet@gmail.com

 Jess Benson

 Jess graduated from the Medical Institute of Minnesota with a veterinary technician degree in 2001.
-She worked as a veterinary technician for 14 years before making a career move in 2015 to become the office manager of Canine Sports Zone in Middleton.
-Jess has always loved to surround herself with animals, and deeply respects the bond between people and their furry companions.
+She worked as a veterinary technician for 14 years then became the Office Manager for Canine Sports Zone for 5 years.
+She happily joined the JHPE team in September 2020 part-time and quickly moved to full time in Spring of 2021.

 Jess Benson